Activating More Pixels in Image Super-Resolution Transformer

-We provide more qualitative and quantitative comparisons of the LAM results between SwinIR and our method.
-The red points in LAM results represent the used pixels for reconstructing the patch marked with a red box in the HR image, and DI is computed to reflect the range of involved pixels.
-The more pixels are utilized to recover the specific input patch, the wider the distribution of red points is in LAM and the higher Diffusion Index (DI)~\cite{lam} is.
+We provide more visual comparisons with LAM results to compare SwinIR and our HAT.
+The red points in LAM results represent the used pixels for reconstructing the patch marked with a red box in the HR image, and Diffusion Index (DI) is computed to reflect the range of involved pixels.
+The more pixels are utilized to recover the specific input patch, the wider the distribution of red points is in LAM and the higher DI is.
 As shown in Fig.~\ref{more_lam}, the LAM attribution of HAT expands to the almost full image, while that of SwinIR only gathers in a limited range.
 For the quantitative metric, HAT also obtains a much higher DI value than SwinIR.
 All these results demonstrate that our method activates more pixels to reconstruct the low-resolution input image.
 As a result, SR results generated by our method have higher PSNR/SSIM and better visual quality.